ejcubillas/ehrlich-test/README.md

-# Ehrlich Text - Weather Forecast using React JS (Next JS)
+# Ehrlich Test - Weather Forecast using React JS (Next JS)
 This is a simple weather forecast web application created using ReactJS specifically NextJS with GitHub Authentication.

 ### GET STARTED